 Increasing tree numbers

-- We currently have over 9,600 trees on our Acton campus, and planting sessions are frequently organised where our community can participate in plantings and contribute to our environmental sustainability goals.
+- ANU continues to expand and protect tree populations on the Acton campus.
+We currently have over 9,600 trees on our Acton campus, and planting sessions are frequently organised where our community can participate in plantings and contribute to our environmental sustainability goals.

-- So far in 2024, 114 trees have been planted and 47 removed for risk management and development, resulting in a net increase.
-These initiatives not only increase tree population but also engage our community in fostering a healthier, greener campus.
+- In 2024, 115 trees were planted and 47 removed for risk management and development, resulting in a net increase.
+Tree numbers are expected to continue growing at a similar rate over the next 5 years, These initiatives not only increase our tree population but also engage our community in fostering a healthier, greener campus.

 Enhancing native habitat